Phocaeicola plebeius

+Phocaeicola plebeius, formerly Bacteroides plebeius, is a microbe found in the human gut, most commonly in Japan natives.
+It is able to digest porphyran, a polysacchide from Porphyra seaweed (nori) that humans cannot digest on their own.
+The porphyranase-encoding gene Bp1689 is believed to have been derived from the microbe Zobellia galactanivorans via horizontal gene transfer, as part of a gene cluster containing other carbohydrate-active enzymes.

 Composition of red algae Porphyra

 Porphyra is a genus of red seaweed.
 The two main Porphyra used in Japanese dishes are P. yezoensis and P. tenera which are commonly used in sushi.
 Porphyra spp. also known as nori in Japan contains compounds such porphyrans and agaroses that are indigestible to people lacking P. plebius.
 Rhodophyta, the phylum of red algae, has a cell wall composed of sulfated galactans.
 Agarans, a main component of the cell wall is composed of alternating 3-linked β-D-galactose and 4-linked α-L-galactose.
 Porphyran is a water-soluble agaran found in Porphyra.
 The porphyran backbone is composed of roughly 30% 3-linked β-D-galactose and 4-linked 3,6-anhydro-α-L-galactose.
 The remaining 70% is composed of 4-linked α-L-galactopyranose-6-sulfate or 3-linked β-D-galactopyranose.